Last updated on November 5, 2019

 Massachusetts absentee ballot rules

 You may vote by absentee ballot in Massachusetts if:

-you have a physical disability that prevents your voting at the polling place.
+- you have a physical disability that prevents you from voting at the polling place.

 - you cannot vote at the polls due to religious beliefs

 - you are confined in a correctional facility or jail on something OTHER than a felony charge

 Generally, a voter must be registered in order to vote absentee, though several exceptions exist: Those outside of Massachusetts, prisoners, and members of the armed forces or merchant marine, or their spouses or dependents, do not need to be registered in order to vote absentee.